vvishwa/ticktrackerkdb/README.md

 EODHistoryData: This project uses https://eodhistoricaldata.com/ to get option and trae data.
 The key used is for free uses of single ticker AAPL.
 However, one can use any ticker provided key is upated mentioned in fecthOption.q
 Ag-Gid: This is one of great API for table and graph and more can be learnt at https://www.ag-grid.com/, for this project ag-grid community addition is used.

-# Reference
-For websocket and its integration with ReactJS has be referred at white page/kx blog referred is from link https://kx.com/blog/single-page-applications-and-kdb-react/

 # Getting Started